devzendo/antenna-analyser-c/README.txt

 Ctrl-A Q
 5. I've had a report that an Arduino Pro Mini with USB to CP2102 TTL interface does not work, but that an Arduino Uno does.
 The Arduino Micro works.
+6. Try with/without hardware flow control, by omitting/providing the -h option.